TACC/longhorn_conda/docs/userguide.md

 $ pip install [new package]
 ```

-> Note: pip works here because the environment was activated.
+> Note: `pip` works here because the environment was activated.

-#### Clone then install
+#### Clone and Install

 ```
 $ conda create --name myclone --clone py2_powerai_1.6.1
 $ conda install -n myclone [new package]
 ```

-#### Discovering packages
+#### Discovering Packages

 Longhorn nodes are a PowerPC architecture, so only pure python and code compiled for PowerPC will run on them.
-With that said, packages can be directly searched in conda and pip on the command line
+With that said, packages can be directly searched in `conda` and `pip` on the command line:

 ```
 $ conda search tensorflow-gpu